numbas/editor-docs/source/question-parts.rst

 Question parts
 ==============

-Each question has one or more :term:`parts`.
+Each question has one or more parts.
 Parts are listed on the left of the screen; click on a part's entry in the list to edit it.

 The part currently being edited can be moved up and down the order by clicking the blue arrows to the right of the list.